akretion/support/project_api_client/README.rst

 Project API client
 =========================

-This module add a new entry "support" to allow to interact with your integrator
+This module adds a new menu entry "support" to allow you to interact with your integrator

 Configuration